-655. Victorian Poetry and Prose (5).
+Victorian Poetry and Prose (5).

-An in-depth examination of the writings of Tennyson, Browning, Arnold, Carlyle, and other selected Victorian poets and essayists; with special emphasis on the impact of the industrial and scientific revolutions on nineteenth century thought as reflected in their works.
+An in-depth examination of the writings of Tennyson, Browning, Arnold, Carlyle, and other selected Victorian poets and essayists, with special emphasis on the impact of the industrial and scientific revolutions on 19th century thought as reflected in their works.
 May be offered concurrently with EH 453.

-663. British Novel III (5).
+British Novel III (5).

-The technique and form of the modern novel, its themes, narrative developments, and styles as seen in close study of the works of major twentieth century British novelists.
+The technique and form of the modern novel, its themes, narrative developments, and styles as seen in close study of the works of major 20th century British novelists.
 May be offered concurrently with EH 463.

-671. American Poetry (5).
+American Poetry (5).

-A study of American poets, emphasizing major figures of nineteenth and twentieth century poetry.
+A study of American poets, emphasizing major figures of 19th and 20th century poetry.
 Selected works of such masters as Whitman, Dickinson, Frost, Eliot, Stevens, and Williams.
 May be offered concurrently with EH 471.